Bias correction of satellite and reanalysis products for daily rainfall occurrence and intensity: Results

 Tables~\ref{tab:heavy_rain} presents the performance of the QM method on ENACTS for detecting heavy rainfall events in Zambia.
-The QM-corrected ENACTS showed improved POD across all stations, though the magnitude of improvement varied.
-Some stations experienced substantial increases, for example, Mongu saw POD rise from 0.092 to 0.354, while Moorings had only marginal gains (0.157 to 0.196).
-Notably, stations with the lowest initial POD in uncorrected ENACTS exhibited the most significant improvements after QM correction.
+Apart from Moorings,the QM- and LOCI-corrected ENACTS showed improved POD across all stations.
+Some stations experienced substantial increases, for example, Koama saw POD rise from 0.079 to 0.50 by QM.
+Moorings, however, had a slightly worsened POD by both LOCI and QM.
+It is worth noting that Moorings is the only independent station (not included in ENACTS).
+ENACTS performance at this stations suggests the product may not be that performant at independent stations.
+Similar enhancements were observed across Zambia for other BCs applied to ENACTS (as can be seen in Figure~\ref{pod_heavy_enacts_zm_map}).

-Similar enhancements were observed across Zambia for other BCs applied to ENACTS, though their impact was generally smaller than that of QM (as can be seen in Figure~\ref{pod_heavy_enacts_zm_map}).
-However, there were observable reduction reduction in POD at few stations by SVR, GPR, LOCI-GPR, and QM-GPR.
-One of these few stations happened to be Moorings, where the four BC methods all worsened the POD compared to the uncorrected ENACTS.